-- Units, Frequency, & Duration: There is no clearly established consensus or criteria regarding surgical intervention timing. - Criteria for Subsequent Requests: Revision or replacement may be required related to device failure. - Recommended Clinical Approach1: Developed as an alternative to spinal fusion surgery, spinal disc arthroplasty has emerged to treat degenerative disease.
+- Units, Frequency, & Duration: There is no clearly established consensus or criteria regarding surgical intervention timing. - Criteria for Subsequent Requests: Revision or replacement may be required related to device failure. - Recommended Clinical Approach: Developed as an alternative to spinal fusion surgery, spinal disc arthroplasty has emerged to treat degenerative disease.
 The risk of nerve root compression and adjacent disc disease is reduced with this procedure.
-Patients report improved movement and flexibility compared with fusion procedures2.
-There are a number of FDA-approved artificial disc replacement devices currently available. - Exclusions: See Non-Indications
+Patients report improved movement and flexibility compared with fusion procedures1-2. - Exclusions: See non-indications.